Doral Police Make Arrest In CityPlace Parking Garage Shooting

 DORAL (CBSMiami) – An arrest has been made in connection to a shooting in the parking garage of a popular entertainment center in Doral.

-Alex Arnaud has been taken into custody for allegedly firing several shots during an altercation that happened Sunday night at CityPlace.READ MORE: Two Cold Fronts In Four Days Bring The Chill To South Florida
+Alex Arnaud has been taken into custody for allegedly firing several shots during an altercation that happened Sunday night at CityPlace.READ MORE: Lauderhill Police Car Set On Fire Outside Synagogue

 According to police, the fight began in one of the restaurants before spilling over into the parking garage.